caiks/WBOT02/README.md

 include demo videos

+put screenshots in for model 61

+If we can sometimes see eye examples mixed in with unrelated examples that tells us that we have detected only a dark central area not that we have classified eyes at this level.
+We will have to go one level up to be sure of detecting eyes.

 62 vs 56 - balanced 5-valent vs fixed 5-valent, growth a little down and multiplier a little up but stats very similar.
 62 is a little more normal

 million-events|actual fuds|1+ln(million-events)|expected fuds|difference|difference percent